Please note that this page is automatically translated.

 Market

-Increase in energy procurement costs due to unstable supply of renewable energy
+Increased energy procurement costs due to unstable renewable energy supplies

 Small